DeaDvey/mathgenerator/README.md

 * Pass `format=raw` to return just the raw data for each generator.
 An array of each variable necessary to the generator is returned.
 * If you don't pass a value to the format kwarg, the generator will return a problem and answer in asciimath format.
 -->
-You can also use `getGenList()` to return a list of all generators included in the library in the format:
+You can also use `get_gen_list()` to return a list of all generators included in the library in the format:
 ```
 [funcname, subjectname]
 ```